Frequently Asked Questions

 What are the requirements for CER members?

-Trainings are typically held on two different days and times to help accommodate the various schedules of CER members.
-At trainings we simulate scenarios and work on practical skills to keep our skills and knowledge up to date and ensure that we are providing the best possible patient care on scene.
-Continuing education classes are held once a month at Colby and are usually taught by an outside paramedic.
-At continuing education classes, a wide range of skill sets and specialized topics within EMS (e.g. ALS assists, pediatric emergencies, efficient CPR, water rescues, etc.) are covered.
-These continuing education opportunities count toward the continuing education credits needed to maintain Maine EMS license.
+Continuing education classes are held once a month at Colby and are usually taught by an outside presenter.
+At continuing education classes, a wide range of skill sets and specialized topics within EMS are covered (e.g., ALS assists, pediatric emergencies, efficient CPR, water rescues, etc.).
+These continuing education opportunities count toward the continuing education credits needed to maintain Maine EMS licensure.
+All CER trainings are open to the public.

 Are CER members paid?